verifyica-team/verifyica/ANNOTATIONS.md

   - `@Verifyica.Conclude`

-- `Verifyica.Test` ordering is irrespective of which class (superclass / subclass) the method is defined.
+- `@Verifyica.Test` test method ordering is irrespective of which class (superclass / subclass) the method is defined.

 - If `verifyica.engine.class.parallelism` is greater than `1`, orders test class **execution submission order**.